 The Siskiyou News, July 20, 1911

 Mrs. Julia Newman Stewart, wife of H. S. Stewart, died at her home in Sisson last Thursday evening at 7 o'clock, at the advanced age of 67 years, 4 months and 20 days.

 She had been ailing for some time with stomach trouble, which caused her death.
 Besides her daughter [Katy Stewart Lloyd] and aged husband, a very large number of friends will mourn her death.

 Mrs. Stewart has lived in Sisson with her family for many years.

 The funeral services were held at the Methodist Church in Sisson on July 15, at 2 o'clock, and interment was made in Sisson cemetery.

-Having reputation for knowing where the bodies are buried at Springs, so to speak, writer was always chagrined he didn't know where founders' was.
+Having a reputation for knowing where the bodies are buried at Springs, so to speak, writer was always chagrined he didn't know where actual founders' was.
 In July 2019, finally cleared that one up.
 His mortal coil, shucked in 1914, rests next to those of wife, daughter, grandson and son-in-law, in Mount Shasta Memorial Park, Masonic section.
 Disappointingly, markers are uniformly plain, giving only name and vital dates.